HomeSearch Sitemap Contact

 Building W41

 Construction activities are underway as MIT proceeds with the redevelopment of the Metropolitan (Met) Warehouse, Building W41.
 The adaptive reuse of the Met Warehouse will provide a new home for the School of Architecture and Planning (SA+P), including classrooms, design studios, research spaces, faculty offices, and areas for meetings and collaborative activities.
 Additionally, the space will house the new MIT Morningside Academy for Design and create a location for the largest community-wide makerspace on campus managed by Project Manus.
-The anticipated target completion date for this project is summer 2025.
+The anticipated target completion date for this project is 2026.

 Below you’ll find an overview and high-level schedule for the major phases of construction.
 Standard hours are 7 AM – 6 PM, Monday-Friday, with some weekend and evening work expected.
 Please note that the schedule is subject to change.